UBCMint/Golang-Headset-Simulator/README.md

 ## Key Details

 All information about the design decisions is located in the design document. `main.go` holds the core logic of this application.
+To run this application, simply run `go run main.go` in the terminal.
+To run with air, run `air` in the terminal.